 - 1 T olive oil

-- 1 T fresh lime juice
+- 1 T fresh-squeezed lime juice (see notes)

 - Chop the green onions and cilantro.